Creating and managing workflows

 • Varying intervals (closer early, wider later)

-Can contacts be in multiple flows?
+Can contacts be in multiple workflows?

 Yes, if they match multiple audience criteria.
 Whether this is good depends on:

-• Whether the flows complement each other
+• Whether the workflows complement each other

 • Whether combined frequency is too high